 Contact us to discuss the safe removal of chemicals from your property.

 Assisted collections for household waste are available for residents who are unable to place their bin out for collection due to age, disability or other circumstances such as injury or illness.
-Contact us on the number shown to arrange this
+Register for this service using the form below.

 Point of storage collections are available in rural areas where bins are collected up to one mile away from the main highway or where access to the property is prohibitive.